-Applies to: All employees age 62 or older (by January 15th annually) who have 15 or more years of full-time consecutive service with Aitkin County and who have met age and service requirements necessary to receive an annuity from PERA or who are receiving a disability benefit from PERA who elect to participate in the county's Early Retirement Incentive option in calendar year 2019, 2020, or 2021.
+Applies to: All employees age 62 or older who have 15 or more years of full-time service with Aitkin County, with at least 5 of the 15 y ears being served immediately prior to retirement, and who have met age and service requirements necessary to receive an annuity from PERA or who are receiving a disability benefit from PERA who elect to participate in the county's Early Retirement Incentive option in calendar year 2019, 2020, or 2021.
 All of these factors (age + years of service + PERA annuity or disability) must be met in order to qualify for the early retirement incentive.
+(Part-time, seasonal, intermittent, and temporary service does not apply.)